akeneo/pim-helpcenter/content/updates/2020-07/1-easily-fix-errors-on-your-connections.md

 ::: meta-data type="Improvement" features="Connections, Productivity" available="early July" link-to-doc="../articles/connection-dashboard.html#in-the-connection-monitoring-page"
 :::

-We improved the connection error messages by adding several information that should help you to fix them.
+We improved the connection error messages by adding information that will help you to fix them.

 In the `Monitoring` page, you will now find links to other PIM page or help center pages, and some data about the related product.